Captain Power and the Soldiers of the Future: "Project New Order"

 Captain Power's group uses a system of teleportation portals, called "transit gates", both to move quickly around North America and to keep their base's location secret.
-However, at the conclusion of the first season, Lord Dread breaks the gates' access codes and sends forces to assault the base.
+At the conclusion of the first season, however, Lord Dread breaks the gates' access codes and sends forces to assault the base.
 Power and most of his team escape the facility, but Corporal Jennifer "Pilot" Chase, a former member of the "Bio-Dread Youth", is trapped and activates the base's self-destruct mechanism, killing herself and the Bio-Dread troops.

 J. Michael Straczynski was the writer of the last episode of the series.
 He commented about Pilot's death, revealing that the scene was inspired by an especially tragic event in his own past:

 "I've never talked about this before—said I was in a thoughtful mood—but I've known several people, friends, who've taken their own lives.
 In one case, I spoke to her just beforehand.
 Tried, through the phone lines, to reach her one more time, pull her back from the edge.
 I couldn't.
 Years pass.
 Time comes for me to write the last filmed episode of Power".